dsamala/tamagotchi-unitone/README.md

     > I should be able to see my pet's stats - to know what they need and care for them
     > I should be able to feed my pet
     > I should be able to let my pet sleep
-    > I should be able to play with my pet to help with its boredom
+    > I should be able to play with my pet

   -TRANSITION-